bshack/white-label-view/README.md

 this example's filename: ./view/default.js

-This is the simplelist example of creating a view with two what binding automaticly enabled.
+This is the simplelist example of creating a view with two way binding automaticly enabled.

 ```
 import View from 'white-label-view';